tamizhvendan/tamizhvendan.github.com/source/_posts/2015-06-11-building-rest-api-in-fsharp-using-suave.markdown

     peopleStorage.Values |> Seq.map (fun p -> p)
 ```

-Since it's sample app, I am just using a in-memory dictionary to store the details of people.
-You can easily replace this any datasource.
-The ```Person``` type represents the details that we are interested in.
+Since it's a sample application, I am just using an in memory dictionary to store the details of people.
+You can easily replace this with any data source.
+The ```Person``` type represents the ```People``` resource of the rest api.

 The next step is wiring the Restful web part with the application.
 Open ```App.fs``` and update it as below